-- Shoot about 4 feet above the floor.
+- Shoot at 4 feet above the floor.

-Photographing furniture is different from taking a selfie.
+Photographing rooms is different from taking a selfie.
 Composition is key.
-Filling two-thirds of the frame with your new piece of furniture is a good rule of thumb but don’t worry about showing the whole piece.
-Leaving a little bit to your viewers imagination is ok … in fact, it’s smart.
+Filling two-thirds of the frame with a perfectly composed corner is far better than trying to show the entire room.
+Cameras have to really distort space to show whole rooms.
+Leaving a lot to your viewers imagination is ok … in fact, it’s better/smarter.

 Feeling extra ambitious?

 Try different furniture arrangements, & different accessories.
 You may just find that you’ve created a masterpiece or new design for your home in the process.